 6. Storing the tube

-Always seal the tube caps properly so that no air can insert inside the tube and keep the tubes in a cool and dry place.
+Always seal the tube caps properly to keep it airtight and keep the tubes in a cool and dry place.